kartabyakrishna/Data-Science-Engineering/6th-Semester/BDA-Lab/Week03/Question3_2.md

 ## Testing

-To check if the Mapper and Reducer are working, use the following commands:
+To check if the Mapper and Reducer are working, use the following commands

 ```bash
 cat input3_2.txt | python3 mapper3_2.py